leofavre/canivete/docs/index.md

 <a name="eventPath"></a>
 ### `eventPath(evt)`

-Returns the path through which an event has bubbled.
+Returns an array with all DOM elements affected by an event.
 This function serves as a polyfill for [`Event.composedPath()`](https://dom.spec.whatwg.org/#dom-event-composedpath).